Techniques for Data Labeling and Annotation

 Challenges in Data Labeling and Annotation

 Data labeling and annotations provide context for raw data and enable algorithms to detect patterns, forecast outcomes, and provide accurate information.
-However, data labeling comes with some challenges, which include:
+However, there are data labeling challenges:

 1. Ambiguity and Subjectivity